Marikeños are used to floods, but it doesn't make them any less devastated

 The children are here too early.
 It was the evening of Wednesday, July 24, supposedly the middle of the school’s final week of silence, because the opening of the new school year was set for July 29.
 Instead, they are here to evacuate, together with their parents who are scolding them to stop playing in the floods.

-Despite this being an evacuation center, it also was flooded.
+Despite this being an evacuation center, the water had reached it.
 There was no electricity and the water pressure in the faucets was weak.

 The onslaught of the southwest monsoon or habagat, which was enhanced by Typhoon Carina (Gaemi), happened so quickly for residents of Malanday, a village bordering the Marikina River.
 By the time the sun set at around 6 pm, the river level had gone up to at least 20.6 meters.
 Marikina was one of various areas in Metro Manila that was seriously flooded Wednesday.